ma-github-account/Web-app-Football-News-Portal/README.md

 This Django application is a football news portal.
 Clicking on Read More button in list view causes the details site to be displayed.

+Application is based on Crypto Currency News Site app explained by John Elder in his Udemy course Build a Crypto Currency News Site With Python and Django.

 Prerequisites:

 - Python 3.9.7,